top of page

 How often should I inspect my sprinkler system?

-It’s a good practice to visually inspect your system at least once a month during the watering season.
+It’s good practice to visually inspect your system at least once a month during the watering season.
 Manually run each zone and walk through your yard looking for broken heads, leaks, or coverage issues.
 A professional tune up at the beginning and end of the season is also highly recommended.

 Why are parts of my lawn brown even though my sprinklers are running?